ixd-physical-computing/IxD-PhysicalComputing-22/Week-1/Home-made-switch.md

 - Note that it calls for a 350-470 ohm resistor, but a 220 ohm resistor with one LED will work (just will reduce its life a bit).
 1k (1000) ohm resistor will work too although LED will be a bit dim.
 You can use a 3V coin battery if you want something small, with it you can get away with no resistor at all.

 Practice Ohm's Law on your own, verify with this [calculator](http://ledcalculator.net/).
+NOTE: this shows the next highest common resistor value, not the exact calculation.

 - Power Supply Voltage: your battery source (3V for a coin cell, 6V for two coin cells, 9V for a 9V battery, etc.)

-  LED Voltage Drop: varies by color, click the "?" button to see numbers (doesn't need to be exact!)
+- LED Voltage Drop: varies by color, click the "?" button to see numbers (doesn't need to be exact!)

-  LED Current Rating: 20mA (average for most LEDs)
+- LED Current Rating: 20mA (average for most LEDs)

-  Number of LEDs: up to you!
+- Number of LEDs: up to you!
 (If your battery can handle it)

-  Click the Design Circuit button first for wiring diagram, then select Schematic and click Design again (just to see what it looks like)
+- Click the Design Circuit button first for wiring diagram, then select Schematic and click Design again (just to see what it looks like)
-- NOTE: this shows the next highest common resistor value, not the exact calculation.

 Here's a more in depth explanation of [using Ohm's Law with multiple LEDs](https://ericjformanteaching.wordpress.com/2017/09/15/ohms-law-and-seriesparallel/)